The most common symptoms of coronavirus (COVID-19) are recent onset of:

 For most people, COVID-19 will be a mild infection

-Please do not attend your dental appointment if you have the above symptoms or your household is in self-isolation due to another having symptoms.
+Please postpone your dental appointment if you have the above symptoms or your household is in self-isolation due to another having symptoms.
 Please seek

 further information from the NHS Coronavirus website and self-isolate following NHS guidance.

-online.
-If you have no internet access, you should call NHS
+If you have no internet access, you should call

 Like the common cold, coronavirus infection usually occurs through close contact with a person with novel coronavirus via cough and sneezes or hand contact.
 A person